 This email doesn't just sum up the basic information, but also provides the QR code which makes it easy for delegates to enter the venue.

 I would also give credit for highlighting the important stuff.
 It makes it easy to scan the text.

-I appreciate it when I receive emails that are addressed by my name and I'm sure so are you.
-It makes us feel special and even though we know these messages are automated too, it feels like a person emailed us.
+I appreciate it when I receive emails that address me by my name, and I'm sure you are too.
+It makes us feel special, and even though we know these messages are automated, it feels like a person emailed us.

 According to Google, 89% of US marketers said that personalization had increased their revenue.

 So many professionals can't be wrong!
 Become a good friend, and use personalization to interact with your audience more effectively.